 14 Other Covered Bridges

-Covered bridges used to be indispensable for getting places.
-Thousands and thousands of them were built across the country.
-Today, most are gone.
+Covered bridges used to be indispensable for going places.
+Thousands and thousands of them were built from wood across the country.
+Today, most covered bridges are gone.
 23 remain in Washington County.

 Each September, the EQT Washington & Greene Counties’ Covered Bridge Festival marks the start of fall with historical reenactments, craft demonstrations, foods, arts and crafts and entertainment at ten locations in Washington and Greene Counties.
-In 2021, it is scheduled for September 18 and 19.
+In 2023, it is scheduled for September 16 and 17.
+Admission and parking are free.

 Pigeon Creek originates in Bentleyville and empties into the Monongahela River at Monongahela.